sbt/website/src/sphinx/Detailed-Topics/Best-Practices.md

 .sbtrc
 ------

-Put commands to be executed when sbt starts up in a .sbtrc file, one per line.
-These commands run before a project is loaded and are useful for defining aliases, for example. sbt executes commands in \$HOME/.sbtrc (if it exists) and then \<project\>/.sbtrc (if it exists).
+Put commands to be executed when sbt starts up in a `.sbtrc` file, one per line.
+These commands run before a project is loaded and are useful for defining aliases, for example. sbt executes commands in `$HOME/.sbtrc` (if it exists) and then `<project>/.sbtrc` (if it exists).

 Generated files
 ---------------

-Write any generated files to a subdirectory of the output directory, which is specified by the target setting.
+Write any generated files to a subdirectory of the output directory, which is specified by the `target` setting.
 This makes it easy to clean up after a build and provides a single location to organize generated files.
-Any generated files that are specific to a Scala version should go in crossTarget for efficient cross-building.
+Any generated files that are specific to a Scala version should go in `crossTarget` for efficient cross-building.

-For generating sources and resources, see /Howto/generatefiles.
+For generating sources and resources, see `/Howto/generatefiles`.

 Don't hard code
 ---------------

-Don't hard code constants, like the output directory target/.
+Don't hard code constants, like the output directory `target/`.
 This is especially important for plugins.
-A user might change the target setting to point to build/, for example, and the plugin needs to respect that.
+A user might change the `target` setting to point to `build/`, for example, and the plugin needs to respect that.
 Instead, use the setting, like:

     myDirectory := target.value / "sub-directory"